ScopeFoundry/scopefoundry.github.io/content/en/docs/20_built-in-measurements/Scanning/spatial-scanning.md

 ---
 title: Spatial Scanning
-description: Create mapping measurements by subclassing `ScopeFoundry.scanning.BaseRaster2DSlowScanV2` and defining `actuators`.
+description: Create mapping measurements.
 weight: 1
 ---

+An example can be found by creating a new app using [ScopeFoundry tools](/docs/11_tools-tutorials/1_new-microscope-app/).

+## Legacy vs V2
 {{% pageinfo color="info" %}}
-Here we describe to use version "V2" of spatial scanning class that was introduced in ScopeFoundry 2.0 and is somewhat easier to use than it's ancestor `ScopeFoundry.scanning.BaseRaster2DSlowScan` .
-The ancestor requires to override `move_position_slow` ,`move_positions_fast` and `move_position_start` instead of defining `actuators` which is somewhat more generic as it does require to implement settings corresponding to writing and reading stage position.
+V2 released in ScopeFoundry 2.1.0
 {{% /pageinfo %}}

+The two versions of these base classes differ in the way movement is defined.

+The legacy base class is `ScopeFoundry.scanning.BaseRaster2DSlowScan` and requires overriding the following methods:
+- `move_position_slow`
+- `move_position_fast`
+- `move_position_start`

+The V2 version, `ScopeFoundry.scanning.BaseRaster2DSlowScanV2`, instead requires defining `actuators` with the settings paths associated with the stage's target position.